LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ARIMA ($)
     * Autoregressive integrated moving average
     * Commonly used for simple datasets (<100 time series)
+    * Not effective for complex temporal patterns (eg: Seasons) or correlations with other data
   * ETS ($)
     * Exponential Smoothing
     * Commonly used for simple datasets (<100 time series)